 The internet was invented in my lifetime and I’m not even old yet!
+Seriously.
 I was born in the “dark” ages.
 When the web did not exist and we listened to tapes in Walkmans and watched VHS and BETA cassette videos.
-Cellphones and CD’s did not exist when I was born.
+Let me just repeat that: cellphones and CD’s did not exist when I was born!
+I know, crazy right.

-How can we expect grannies and grandpas to keep up with the scary rollercoaster world of the World Wide Web and technology?
+How can we expect grannies and grandpas, who were born before TV and cars and fought in the first two world wars, to keep up with technology and the scary rollercoaster that is the World Wide Web?

 Thanks to Wikipedia…

 A blog (a truncation of the expression “weblog“) is a discussion or informational website published on the World Wide Web consisting of discrete, often informal diary-style text entries (“posts”).
 It emerged in the late ’90s.

 WHY WE STARTED THIS BLOG